Changing Your Name After Divorce: FAQ

 When I got married, I changed my last name to my husband's.
 Now we are getting divorced and I want to change back to my maiden name, how do I do that?

 Simply get a certified copy of the court order as proof of the name restoration.
 You can then use this copy of the court order to get your name changed on your identification cards, bank accounts, magazine subscriptions and anything else that you want to show your changed name.

 What if the divorce decree does not contain an order changing my name?

 If you have some documentation that has your old name on it, such as a birth certificate or passport, then you shouldn't have much worry.
 Indeed, some states require that you only start using your old name again and request that your name be changed on all of your personal records.

 You're far less likely to run into problems when restoring a previous name that you used before marriage than if you want to take on a completely new name.
 However, there may still be some paperwork barriers that you have to jump over in order to get everything changed to how it should be.
-If you're a recent immigrant or can't find appropriate documentation of your old name, you could face even higher barriers with changing your name after divorce.
+If you're a recent immigrant or can't find appropriate documentation of your old name, you could face even higher barriers by changing your name after divorce.

-I changed my name after a divorce back to what it was before the marriage.
+I changed my name after divorce back to what it was before the marriage.
 Can I now also change the name of my children?

 Many courts have traditionally held that the father of a child has the right to insist that the child continue to use the father's last name as long the father continues to fulfill his duties as a parent.
 Although this traditional rule is still used by many courts, some jurisdictions are changing the way they approach this issue (i.e. some families have two mothers or two fathers).